Mobile Application and Microtransaction Fraud: What It Is, How to Prevent It

 Preventing mobile application fraud is often a team effort, with consumers needing to jump through an extra hoop (or two).
 The key is to make the mobile app purchasing process as easy as possible while still preventing chargebacks or false declines.
 Here are some tools you can use.

 First and foremost, require consumers to confirm their identity using multifactor authentication.
 Given how careless people can be when creating passwords, this is especially important.
-Identify verification is the source of one of the most common types of fraud – CNP or card-not-present fraud.
+Identity verification is the source of one of the most common types of fraud.
 By making purchases contingent on re-entering codes sent via email or SMS, you can stop many fraudsters in their tracks.
+For mobile transactions, multifactor authentication has become essential.

 Another tactic to prevent mobile application fraud is to require AVS and CVV matching.